scalameta/metals/docs/contributors/releasing.md

 amm ./bin/merged_prs.sc <tag1> <tag2> "<github_api_token>"
 ```

-It will need a basic github API token to run, which may be specified via
+It will need a [basic github API token](https://github.com/settings/tokens) (don't need any additional scopes) to run, which may be specified via
 environment variable `GITHUB_TOKEN` or via the last argument.

 The script will generate a new markdown file in `website/blog` filled with a